Leonid Mezheritski: Biography

-Creative works of the artist are represented in the collections of public art museums in Ukraine, in private collections in Ukraine, USA, Canada, Germany, the UK, Israel and Russia.
+Creative works of the artist are represented in the collections of public art museums and private collections in Ukraine, US, Canada, Germany, the UK, Israel and Russia.
 The narrative-thematic paintings, created in the 1960s – 1970s on the orders of the Soviet Art Fund in realistic style can be found in current directories of galleries across Ukraine and Russia.

-A master of coloristic painting, Leonid Mezheritski died on November 12, 2007 in Berlin and is buried in Berlin, at the Jewish Cemetery in Weissensee.
+A master of coloristic painting, Leonid Mezheritski died on November 12, 2007, in Berlin and is buried in Berlin, at the Jewish Cemetery in Weissensee.